cacabo/cis-331-lecture-notes/lec11.md

 - Digital signatures (we will discuss the schemes later).

-  - Instead of hashing 100 MB file, I hash the file and sign the digest!
+  - Instead of signing a 100 MB file, I hash the file and sign the digest!

 - Proving that an integer x is > some value.
 For example, your age > 21